Savage Rifts New D-Bees

 - Maneuverable: Lannics start with Agility d6 and may raise Agility as high as d12+1. (+2)

-- Flight: Feathered wings allow Lannics to fly at Pace 12". (+4) However, they cannot fly at all when soaking wet or if their wings are bound. (-1)
+- Flight: Feathered wings allow Lannics to fly at Pace 12".
+As with all winged races, they cannot fly if their wings are fouled or bound. (+4)

-- Talons: A Lannic can claw, with either feet or hands, for Str+d6 damage.
-They are never considered unarmed. (+3)
+- Talons: A Lannic can claw, with either feet or hands, for Str+d4 damage.
+They are never considered unarmed. (+2)

 - Perceptive: Lannics get +2 to all Notice rolls. (+2)